bamsrud01/java-challenges/README.md

 ### 04. Calculate Total Score
   - This challenge follows the lesson on code blocks and the if() keyword
   - Calculate a final score with a given score, level, and bonus

+### 04. Imperial to Metric Length Conversion
+  - This challenge follows the lesson on method overloading
+  - Given provided feet and inches, or only inches, the method will convert the length to centimeters